 Hazing is a form of initiation ceremony which is used to induct newcomers into an organisation such as a school or sports team etc. Hazing can also be used as initiation into a street or other 'gang'.
 There are several different forms, from relatively mild rituals to severe and sometimes violent ceremonies.
 The idea behind this practice is that it welcomes newcomers by subjecting them to a series of trials which promote a bond between them.
+These activities may include an online element.
 After the hazing is over, the newcomers also have something in common with older or established members of the organisation or 'gang', because they have all experienced this as part of a 'rite of passage'.
 Many rituals involve humiliation, embarrassment, abuse and harassment.